selfup/web_guesser/README.md

   `$ bundle install --without development test`

+  If you do not have yarn installed:
+  `$ npm run prod`

+  If you have yarn installed:
   `$ yarn run prod`

   proxy pass (via apache or nginx) to port **4567** on *127.0.0.1*

+  ***

+  Production uses WEBrick and can accept 1024 connections by default

 ### Enjoy!